etjump/documentation/docs/server/admin_system.md

 ## addlevel
 `!addlevel [level] -cmds [commands] -greeting [greeting] -title [title]`
 Adds a new level.
-Optionally you can use -cmds, -greeting and -title switches to set commands, greeting and title.
+Optionally you can use `-cmds`, `-greeting` and `-title` switches to set commands, greeting and title.

 __Flag:__ A